top of page

 Central Region: Bluebird Squares, Heber Springers, Levi's and Lace, Maverick Mixers, Twirling Lariats

-Northeast Region: Jubilee Squares, Pioneers, Pistols And Petticoats, Twirling Funtimers
+Northeast Region: Pioneers, Twirling Funtimers

 Southeast Region: Star Steppers